The Operative: No One Lives Forever: Reception and legacy

 No One Lives Forever received critical acclaim upon its release, and has an 88.34% ranking on the aggregate site GameRankings (based on 28 reviews), and a score of 91 out of 100 on Metacritic (32 reviews).
 Many reviewers said at the time that No One Lives Forever was among the best first-person shooters since the influential and critically acclaimed 1998 title Half-Life.

-In his review, GameSpot's Erik Wolpaw gave No One Lives Forever a score of 9.3 out of 10, and praised the "game's unrelenting inventiveness shows in virtually every aspect of its design."
-In IGN's review the game was given a 9.1 overall rating ("Outstanding") out of 10, and was called "one of the best shooters of the year".
+In his review, GameSpots Erik Wolpaw gave No One Lives Forever a score of 9.3 out of 10, and praised the "game's unrelenting inventiveness shows in virtually every aspect of its design."
+In IGNs review the game was given a 9.1 overall rating ("Outstanding") out of 10, and was called "one of the best shooters of the year".
 Eurogamer gave the game a score of 8 out of 10, and called it "thoroughly commendable."
 Computer Games Magazine gave the game 5 stars out of 5, and claimed that "No One Lives Forever combines a fantastic sense of style with great animation and voice acting, clever AI, industry-leading interactive music, a wry sense of humor, and gameplay that keeps you coming back for more."

 Jeff Lundrigan reviewed the PC version of the game for Next Generation, rating it four stars out of five, and stated that "It may not be in quite the same league as Deus Ex, but then, what is?
 NOLF is one ferociously terrific game.
 Sequel please."

 Critical reception of the PlayStation 2 port of No One Lives Forever was much less positive than the original version.
 It has a 70.12% ranking on GameRankings (42 reviews), and a score of 67 out of 100 on Metacritic (23 reviews).
 IGN gave the PlayStation 2 version an overall rating of 6.9 ("Passable") out of 10.
 The PlayStation 2 port received a 4.6 score ("Poor") out of 10 from GameSpot, and was panned mainly for the lack of the quicksave feature available in the PC version.
 The Mac OS X version of the game was given a 9.1 rating overall ("Outstanding") by IGN, and was called "a fabulous Mac version of this top notch game."

 In the United States, No One Lives Forever sold 36,501 copies by the end of 2000, which accounted for $1.32 million in revenue.
 The editors of PC Gamer US called these figures "a tragedy, and it's tough to nail a reason."
 By January 2002, the game's total sales had reached 350,000 copies.